edgedb/edgedb/docs/clients/rust/index.rst

 EdgeDB maintains a client library for Rust.
 View the `full documentation`_.

-The hello world of the Rust EdgeDB client:
+The hello world of the Rust EdgeDB client is as follows:

 .. code-block:: rust